huggingface/transformers/docs/source/en/model_doc/llava_onevision.md

 The LLaVA-Onevision model was proposed in [LLaVA-OneVision: Easy Visual Task Transfer](https://arxiv.org/abs/2408.03326) by <Bo Li, Yuanhan Zhang, Dong Guo, Renrui Zhang, Feng Li, Hao Zhang, Kaichen Zhang, Yanwei Li, Ziwei Liu, Chunyuan Li

+LLaVA-Onevision is a Vision-Language Model that can generate text conditioned on one or several images/videos.
+The model consists of SigLIP vision encoder and a Qwen2 language backbone.
+The images are processed with anyres-9 technique where the image is split into 9 patches to better process high resolution images and capture as much details as possible.
+However, videos are pooled to a total sequence length of 196 tokens each frame for more memory efficient computation.
+LLaVA-Onevision is available in three sizes: 0.5B, 7B and 72B and achieves remarkable performance on benchmark evaluations.

 The abstract from the paper is the following:

 *We present LLaVA-OneVision, a family of open large multimodal models (LMMs)